19hours/sg-statutes/Acts/Income Tax Act.md

 (c) for the year of assessment 2013, $1,200,000;

-(d) for the year of assessment 2014, the balance after deducting from $1,200,000 the subsection (2) amount for the year of assessment 2013; or
+(d) for the year of assessment 2014, the balance after deducting from $1,200,000 the subsection (2) amount for the year of assessment 2013;

+[Act 37 of 2014 wef 27/11/2014]

-(e) for the year of assessment 2015, the balance after deducting from $1,200,000 the subsection (2) amount for the year of assessment 2013 and the subsection (2) amount for the year of assessment 2014.
+(e) for the year of assessment 2015, the balance after deducting from $1,200,000 the subsection (2) amount for the year of assessment 2013 and the subsection (2) amount for the year of assessment 2014;

 [22/2011]

+[Act 37 of 2014 wef 27/11/2014]

+(f) for the year of assessment 2016, $1,200,000;

+[Act 37 of 2014 wef 27/11/2014]

+(g) for the year of assessment 2017, the balance after deducting from $1,200,000 the subsection (2) amount for the year of assessment 2016; or

+[Act 37 of 2014 wef 27/11/2014]

+(h) for the year of assessment 2018, the balance after deducting from $1,200,000 the subsection (2) amount for the year of assessment 2016 and the subsection (2) amount for the year of assessment 2017.

+[Act 37 of 2014 wef 27/11/2014]

 (5) In subsection (4) —